bowman2001/perplexdoc/content/doc/extended/footnotes/index.md

 Footnotes are indispensable for scientific documents or more rigorous essays.
 They reference sources or elaborate on details.
 Because they are placed at the end of the content, the footnote marker contains a link allowing to jump to the note.
 And the note contains a link back to the marker.

 {{< mnote up=5 >}}
 To jump back and forth between text and footnotes is distracting.
-Perplex offers a [marginal note]({{< relref "note" >}}) like this one as an alternative for more important content.
-It’s placed, where it occurs in the Markdown.
-If possible in the marginal column besides the main text.
+Perplex offers a [marginal note]({{< relref "note" >}}) like this one as an alternative for more important notes.
+If possible it gets placed in the marginal column besides the main text.
 {{< /mnote >}}

 ## Syntax

-A Footnote consists of a _marker_ and a separate _reference_ below.
-Every _reference_ needs to be unique for logical reasons.
-But it’s not unusual and possible to refer multiple times to the same reference.
-A _marker_ may appear more than once on a page.
+A Footnote consists of a **marker** and a separate **reference** below.
+Every reference needs to be unique for logical reasons.
+But it’s possible to refer multiple times to the same reference.
+The same **marker** may appear more than once on a page.

 ### Marker